 John Cade (1912-1980) was a 1934 University of Melbourne medical graduate.
-His wartime experiences during World War II convinced him that nutrition and body chemistry were two important determining factors in mental health.
+His wartime practice during World War II pursuaded him that nutrition and body chemistry were two significant defining features in mental health.
 Electric shock treatments, lobotomies and Freudian psychotherapy were the main treatments for depression at that time, so Dr. Cade set to looking into chemical alternatives.

-While investigating potential anticonvulsant agents in a hospital pantry in 1940, he suspected that salt lithium had a sedative effect in guinea pigs.
-He tested the drug for side effects on himself and then successfully trialed lithium on patients.
+While researchnig potential anticonvulsant components in a hospital pantry in 1940, he suspected that salt lithium got a sedative effect when applied on guinea pigs.
+He examined the drug for side effects on himself and then prosperously tested lithium on patients.

-His results were published in the Medical Journal of Australia (MJA) in 1949 and it revolutionised the way the world thought about mental illness, marking the beginning of psychopharmacology the use of drugs to manage psychiatric conditions.
-The MJA reported in July 2004 that Cades article was the number one most cited MJA article.
+His outcomes were posted in the Medical Journal of Australia (MJA) in 1949 and it became a revolution the way the world got to know about mental disease, labelling psychopharmacology beginning – the application of drugs to cope with psychiatric conditions.
+The MJA published in July 2004 that Cade’s article was the number one most cited MJA article.

-It took about 20 years of struggle before lithium treatment for manic depression was accepted.
-But the work of Cade and his fellow supporters meant the chance for mental stability for hundreds of thousands of people around the world.
-Lithium remains the benchmark for bipolar treatments today.
+20 years of struggle was for lithium to become treatment for manic depression acceptance.
+But the performance of Cade and his fellow supporters found the chance for mental stability for hundreds of thousands of people all over the world.
+Lithium is still the bipolar treatments benchmark nowadays.